Just curious, why is adsense marked as 'active', but all other affiliates as 'set'? What is the difference?

 If waiting to be confirmed or whatnot, say 'unconfirmed' in the status field.

 by SaiKit 8 years ago

 by Keith Schroeder 2 years ago

 Amazon changed their affiliate program yesterday by cutting the payout for most affiliates by half or more.
 Has HubPages addressed how these changes will affect content providers here?

-HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.
+Copyright © 2019 HubPages Inc. and respective owners.
+Other product and company names shown may be trademarks of their respective owners.
+HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|

 |Login||This is necessary to sign in to the HubPages Service.|